msprev/panzer/README.md

 -   No Python 2 support
 -   [Possible issue under Windows](https://github.com/msprev/panzer/pull/9), so far reported by only one user.
 A leading dot plus slash is required on filter filenames.
 Rather than having `- run: foo.bar`, on Windows one needs to have `- run: ./foo.bar`.
 More information on this is welcome.
 I am happy to fix compatibility problems under Windows.

+FAQ
+===

+1. Why do I get the error `[Errno 13] Permission denied`?
+Filters and scripts must be executable.
+Vanilla pandoc allows filters to be run without their executable permission set. panzer does not allow this.
+The solution: set the executable permission of your filter or script, `chmod +x myfilter_name.py` For more, see [here](https://github.com/msprev/panzer/issues/22).

+2. Does panzer expand `~` or `*` inside field of a style definition? panzer does not do attempt any shell expansion or globbing inside a style definition.
+The reason is described [here](https://github.com/msprev/panzer/issues/23).
+TL;DR: expansion and globbing are messy and not something that panzer is in a position to do correctly or predictably inside a style definition.
+You need to use the full path to reference your home directory inside a style definition.

 Similar
 =======